 Historically interesting but unethical in its tourism, the Varadero peninsula stretches into the Caribbean at the northernmost point of Cuba.
 It’s about 2 hours east of Havana.

 The American mafia wanted to build a stretch of casinos from this peninsula all the way to Havana – so naming it the Casino Coast.

-However, when Castro took control from the corrupt Batista, he kicked the mafia out, who then started Las Vegas in Nevada.
+However, when Castro took control of the corrupt Batista, he kicked the mafia out, who then started Las Vegas in Nevada.

-This peninsula has some of the most stunning coastline in the country, and ordinarily we’d be voting for this one to be a priority to visit.
+This peninsula has some of the most stunning coastlines in the country, and ordinarily, we’d be voting for this one to be a priority to visit.